cj9208/USACO/C++ class.md

     * with private, all the base class members are inherited as private

 * Pointers to base class
-    * a pointer to a derived class is type-compatible with a pointer to its base class
+    * a pointer to a derived class is type-compatible with a pointer to its base class(_Polymorphism_)
     ```C++
     Rectangle rect; //Rectangle/Triangele are derived classes from Polygon
     Triangle trgl;